-Hip Arthritis Symptoms, Treatment and Recovery
+Hip Arthritis Symptoms, Treatment, and Recovery

-The hip is a ball-and-socket joint, comprised of two bones: the femur (thighbone) and the pelvis.
+The hip is a ball-and-socket joint comprising two bones, the femur (thighbone) and the pelvis.
 The ball of the hip joint is made by the femoral head, while the socket is formed by the acetabulum.
 The hip’s ball-and-socket joint allows the leg to rotate and move forward, backward, and sideways.

 Types of Hip Arthritis

-- Stage 1: Minor wear and tear of the hip joints, typically little to no pain felt
+- Stage 1: Minor wear and tear of the hip joints, typically little to no pain felt.

-- Stage 2: X-Rays begin to show more noticeable bone spur growths.
-The affected area will start to feel stiff and uncomfortable
+- Stage 2: X-rays begin to show more noticeable bone spur growths.
+The affected area will start to feel stiff and uncomfortable.

 - Stage 4: This stage is known as severe osteoarthritis.
 During this stage, the cartilage is almost gone, causing chronic inflammation.
 Pain and stiffness are felt almost all of the time.

 This type of arthritis can develop in people with psoriasis, an autoimmune skin condition that can also cause inflammation in your joints.
 Although psoriatic arthritis typically develops after the skin symptoms begin, it is also possible to experience them before.

 Symptoms of Hip Arthritis